Sertraline is the first-line option in people with coronary heart disease. Alternatives include fluoxetine, paroxetine and mirtazapine.

 Agomelatine and vortioxetine

-These may be considered third line options
+These may be considered third line options.

 Duloxetine, reboxetine, and venlafaxine

-These should be avoided if possible
+These should be avoided if possible.

 Patient characteristics and considerations

-Individualise choice using the options above.
-Consider:
+Individualise choice using the options discussed.
+Consider the:

-• Persons circumstances, history, preferences and past experience with antidepressants and indication for use
+• persons circumstances, history, preferences and past experience with antidepressants and indication for use

-• Extent and severity of CHD (including any complications) and other medical history
+• extent and severity of CHD (including any complications) and other medical history

 Initiate the chosen antidepressant at a low dose and increase gradually until a standard therapeutic dose is achieved.
 Review regularly thereafter as recommended by NICE Clinical Knowledge Summary for management of depression.